jrpotter/notebook/notes/binary/hexadecimal.md

 %%ANKI
 Basic
 How is $j$ interpreted in the hex representation of $2^{i + 4j}$?
-As the number of `0`s in the encoding.
+Back: As the number of `0`s in the encoding.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1707432641582-->
 END%%